adamboy7/DSUwU/README.md

 ## Running the viewer

-DSOwO connects to a DSU server and displays the state of up to four controllers.
+DSOwO connects to a DSU server and displays the state of connected controllers.
+It automatically detects additional slots.
+When five or more controllers are present, the UI switches from a tabbed layout to a drop-down selector.
 Other tools are bundled in for use in debugging.

 ```
 python viewer.py